ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 > This is an early draft.
 I've made it available as there are lots of questions on Stack Overflow and other forums on the topic.

 Everyone's favourite seems to be *AutoInteractive* and *Per Page/Component*.
-Lets have the full works, so we'll basr this discussion on a solution built using that template.

-Create a solution using the *Blazor Web Project* with those settings.

-You get two projects:

-1. The Web Server/Interactive Server project.
-1. The Client project containing the Web Assembly project.
+The full works, freedom to choose.

+In this article I'll take a look at how this template option works, discuss  design and deployment issues and explain what I believe are the only two use cases for choosing this *modus operandi*.

 A word on acronyms and terminology.
 I'll talk about three modes of rendering: